ffleming/ciphers/README.md

 # Ciphers

 This gem implements simple cryptographic ciphers.
-As of now, it can only do Vigenère ciphers, but more are coming as I have the time and inclination.
+As of now, it can only do Vigenère and Autokey ciphers, but more are coming as I have the time and inclination.
 Because this mostly exists for my own purposes (the fun of programming it and CTFs), I am not currently accepting PRs for new features or ciphers.
 Feel free to fork away, though, and if you have any suggestions for what I should